Doctor insights on:

 Possibly: Have your doctor examine your shoulder to be sure it is not some other cause. ...Read more

-- Why do i get stomach cramps in the morning?
+- Why do i only have a uti in the morning?

-- Why do i get headaches in the morning?
+- Why do i get earwax in only one of my ears?

-- Why do i get diarrhea in the morning?
+- Why do i feel bloated in the morning?

 - Why do i get goosebumps only on one half of my body?